Turn your family outings into fabulous portraits

 Have fun.
 The process has begun, your photographer will ensure that you’ll receive the best experience and highest quality service available.

 Step Four – Ordering

 Stay in continuous contact with your photographer.
 Each professional will have their own procedure for processing and delivering the images.
 Where to look for this information:

 - Look at your policy documents.
 You want a list of the number of images delivered, types of processing, where the proofing gallery will be shared and the time frame expected.

 - At the end of the session, ask for a reminder – when will the proofs be shared with you?

 - Write a quick ‘thank you’ to the photographer, they might be eager to share a sneak peek with you that evening.

 - Ordering is overwhelming and emotional Allow the dust to settle on the images before making your final choice.
 Professional photographers would love to offer their support and guidance, they’ll explain which ones are their strongest images.

 Step Five – Sharing

 Look around your home.
-Do you need a framed print your grandma’s bureau?
-A statement canvas to stun your friends.
+Do you need a framed print for your grandma’s bureau?
+A statement canvas to stunning your friends.
 Or a fun-filled album to share with visitors when they pop round for coffee?
 Ask your photographer for their product guide, it should highlight size, cost and product details.